Why Is Variceal Banding Performed?

 Having variceal bleeding is a potentially life-threatening condition that requires prompt care and treatment.
 Variceal banding is commonly used to stop this bleeding and reduce the risk of serious complications.

 What Is Variceal Bleeding?

 It is the bleeding that occurs when you have enlarged veins or varices in your digestive tract - it can happen when you have a disease that affects the liver, such as cirrhosis.
 Liver conditions can cause more blood to flow through the digestive tract, which can lead to enlarged veins.
 When you have this problem, you’re likely to have it occur again.
 Variceal banding helps stop this bleeding from happening.

-Symptoms of Variceal Bleeding
+What are Symptoms of Variceal Bleeding?